 Grilled gum (see description above) varieties:

-The 10 C. (Red) denomination (regular gum) was also issued in booklets.
+The 10 C. (Red) denomination (regular gum) was also issued in booklets

-Eight of the denominations (regular gum) also exist in Tête-bêche pairs, and with only one exception, they are all inexpensive.
+of the denominations (regular gum) also exist in Tête-bêche pairs, and with only one exception, they are all inexpensive.
 See the specialized catalogs for listing details.

 The four William Tell re-valued Swiss stamps shown above were issued between 1915 and 1921.